TrevorTheAmazing/CustomList/README.md

 DONE - (5 points): As a developer, I want to make good, consistent commits.
+DONE - (10 points): As a developer, I want the ability to add an object to an instance of my custom-built list class by imitating the C# Add() method.
+DONE - (10 points): As a developer, I want a Capacity property implemented on the custom-built list class, so that I can publicly see the size of my private array.
+DONE - (10 points): As a developer, I want a read-only Count property implemented on the custom-built list class, so that I can get a count of the number of elements in my custom list class instance.

 (Bonus 5 points): As a developer, I want the ability to sort an instance of my custom-built list class.
 To be eligible for the bonus points, you may not use Array.Sort() that is already built in and you must tell us what sorting algorithm you used.